pulumi/docs/content/docs/guides/crosswalk/kubernetes/try-out-the-cluster.md

 {{% md %}}
 In AKS, the account caller will be placed into the `system:masters` Kubernetes RBAC group by default.
-Two `kubeconfig` files will be generated that will cater to the admin and cluster user [use-cases][aks-cluster-roles].
+Two `kubeconfig` files will be generated that will be specific to the admin and cluster user [use-cases][aks-cluster-roles].

 To configure the cluster for use with IAM roles, check out [Configure Access Control][crosswalk-configure-access].